SnehGupt/InveSmart/README.md

 - Automate repetitive investment banking tasks
 - Simulate real analyst workflows for training and education

-Created and maintained by Ayu ✨
+Created and maintained by Sneha ✨